 3. Shade Protection Cloches

 Woven cloches and shade cloth cloches can also protect cool weather plants from intermittent heat swings.
 Not all plants can tolerate shade.
-But plants like lettuce, cabbage, and many leafy greens will fare better with a bit of mid-day shade than with sun scorch.
+However, plants like lettuce, cabbage, and many leafy greens will fare better with a bit of mid-day shade than with sun scorch.

 Beware of wind.
 Unless your cloches have heavy bases or stakes to hold them in place, many styles of shade cloches can blow over and damage nearby plants.
 Wire rims that can be pressed into the soil or brimmed cloches that can be weighted with rocks are better options for windy areas.